grame-cncm/faust/architecture/webaudio/README.md

 ```
 /**
-* Create a monophonic WebAudio node (either ScriptProcessorNode or AudioWorkletNode)
+* Create a monophonic WebAudio node (either ScriptProcessorNode or AudioWorkletNode).
+* Note that an internal cache avoids recompilation when a same DSP program is recompiled several times.
 *
 * @param {BaseAudioContext} context the WebAudio context
 * @param {string} name - the DSP name